 A spindle or baluster is the upright that supports the handrail above the staircase and landing nosing.

-These may be timber. metal or any other material that is structurally strong enough to hold the handrail in position and withstand any latteral movement that may be applied by a person falling.
+These may be timber. metal or any other material that is structurally strong enough to hold the handrail in position and withstand any lateral movement that may be applied by a person falling.

-Most flights will consist of one wall string and one well string, exceptions being: pre-tensioned stone or canterlevered.
+Most flights will consist of one wall string and one well string, exceptions being: pre-tensioned stone or cantilevered.

 Tangent handrailing is a traditional method of creating geometric handrail.